dvnguyen02/dbdiagram2SQLschema/README.md

 ## 💡 Why This Project?

-As a developer working with legacy systems and database migrations, I often encounter database schema diagrams in documentation, whiteboards, or design documents that need to be converted to structured formats.
+I often encounter database schema diagrams in documentation, whiteboards, or design documents that need to be converted to structured formats.
 Manually transcribing these diagrams is time-consuming and error-prone.

 This project explores **fine-tuning a vision-language model** to automatically extract structured JSON schema from ER diagram images, potentially saving hours of manual work in database documentation and migration projects.